 Education & Outreach Initiatives

-The training program is designed to provide a solid general foundation of knowledge of local food systems practice to local food systems educators and service providers.
+The Overview of Local Food Systems online training certificate program is designed to provide a solid general foundation of knowledge about local food systems practice to local food systems educators and service providers.

-The objectives of the Overview of Local Food Systems online training program are for participants who completed the training to:
+The objectives of the Overview of Local Food Systems online training certificate program are for participants who completed the training to:

-- understand and be able to assess and act on the key leverage points of making food systems change in their counties.
+-- be able to assess and act on the key leverage points of making food systems change in their counties;

-- be able to identify the structure and components of food systems and effectively lead or facilitate a collaborative process aligning these structures and components with agricultural and general community strengths for local food system expansion.
+-- be able to effectively lead or facilitate a collaborative process aligning local food systems structures and components with agricultural and general community strengths for local food system expansion.

-- Introducing Local: Where We’ve Been and Where We’re Going,
+- Introducing Local: Where We’ve Been and Where We’re Going;

-- Food as a Common Denominator
+- Food as a Common Denominator;

-- The Bottom Line: Opportunities & Challenges of Local Food Systems,
+- The Bottom Line: Opportunities & Challenges of Local Food Systems;

-- Value Chains: From Farm to Fork, and
+- Value Chains: From Farm to Fork; and

 - Understanding Regulatory Policy & Frameworks.